spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 ## Download Data Exchange API specification

-You can download the specification of for all available endpoints including the Data Exchange API endpoints in the OpenAPI format.
-To do so, click **Download API Specification** on the **Data Exchange API Configuration** page.
+You can download the specification of all the available endpoints, including the Data Exchange API endpoints, in the OpenAPI format.
+To download the specification, go to the *Data Exchange API Configuration* page, click **Download API Specification**.
+This initiates the download of the specification to your computer.

 ![deapi_download_spec_button](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/configure-data-exchange-api/deapi_download_spec_button.png)

-After you click the button, the specification will be downloaded to your computer.

-If you added new endpoints, documentation will be updated automatically with the new endpoints, but need wait 1 minute for it.
-Button **Download API Specification** will be disabled during this time and aviailable after 1 minute.
-You can see  message about it in the top of the page:
+In case you've added new endpoints, the documentation will be automatically updated with the new information after a minute.
+The **Download API Specification** button is inactive during the documentation update process and becomes available again after one minute.
+There is a notification about this at the top of the page:

 ![deapi_generation_in_progress](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/configure-data-exchange-api/deapi_generation_in_progress.png)